kirtiman7771/kirtiman7771/README.md

 -->

 ### About Me
 A young passionate individual with a vision of making life simpler for others and making a difference.
-A B.E.
-2nd year student pursuing computer science engineering from Chandigarh University.
-A young mind having an aim to be financially independent at the age of 30.
+A B.E. student pursuing Computer Science & Engineering from Chandigarh University.
+A mind having an aim to be financially independent at the age of 30.

-I am a fresher and I don't have any work experience.
-But I was part of many voluntary works and participated in events at school and college levels.
-All of these helped me to be a better worker in my field.
+I like to interact with people with different mindsets and different thinking give me a source to expand my thinking barriers.

 I have immense interest in learning about Bitcoin and the various technologies being built around it.
 I'm skilled in C, C++, Java, Python, Javascript, HTML, CSS, SQL, Node.js, and Full Stack Developer.